 “If I had known what the future holds, I’d save for years of famine during years of prosperity.”

 While the future is unknown even to the Prophet , he left us with a model to emulate and best practices to implement that will secure our children’s future in this world and the next.
+However, do you have existing trust fund for your child?
+Check out here how to transfer child trust fund to junior isa with no charge added to you for making the change.

 In this article, we’ll cover best practices to secure our children’s future in 3 parts: